Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

-which quantifies whether the external forcing varies slowly or rapidly compared to the elastic stress relaxation process.
-Here, an elastic--frictional timescale $t_a = a \sigma_0/(k V_{\mathrm{ss}})$ characterizes the rate at which stress perturbations are elastically transmitted and relaxed through the direct velocity effect under loading by a spring of stiffness $k$.
-This timescale governs the relaxation of the system following a stress perturbation and is responsible for the Omori-type decay predicted by the RSF framework \parencite{dieterich1994constitutive}.
+where $t_a = a \sigma_0/(k V_{\mathrm{ss}})$ corresponds to the Dieterich characteristic seismicity relaxation timescale when the background stressing rate is written as $kV_{\mathrm{ss}}$ \parencite{dieterich1994constitutive,dieterich2007applications}.
+This timescale controls the temporal evolution of seismicity rates under stress perturbations and has been widely used to describe stress-controlled and stress-rate-controlled modulation under harmonic perturbation \parencite{beeler2003earthquakes,heimisson2018constitutive,heimisson2020analytical}.

 Among these parameters, the first three ($R_{ab}$, $\kappa$, $\mathcal{N}$) play key roles in controlling fault slip behavior and are already well understood in the absence of any external perturbations \parencite{barbot2019slow,wangQuantitativeCharacterizationSimulated2024}.
-The remaining two parameters, $P_{\sigma}$ and $P_T$, therefore emerge as the primary control parameters governing the fault response to stress perturbations.
-Although $\epsilon = \Delta\sigma / \sigma_0$ appears explicitly in the governing equations, we find that the system response is only weakly sensitive to this parameter over the range considered here.
+The remaining two parameters, $P_{\sigma}$ and $P_T$, therefore emerge as the primary control parameters governing the fault response to harmonic stress perturbations.
+For fixed $\kappa=k/k_c$ and $R_{ab}=a/b$, $P_{Ta}=P_T\,\kappa(1-R_{ab})/R_{ab}$.
+Although $\epsilon = \Delta\sigma / \sigma_0$ appears explicitly in the governing equations, we find that the slip velocity response is only weakly sensitive to $\epsilon$ within the small perturbation regime ($\epsilon \ll 1$) considered here.
 Accordingly, $\epsilon$ is fixed in the following analysis, allowing us to focus on the dominant control parameters $P_{\sigma}$ and $P_T$.